tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 ![Virus Diagram]({{site.baseurl}}/images/bacteriophage_detailed.png)

 ## We're done with the basics of viruses!
-Armed with these, we can understand a lot about the Coronavirus!
+Now, onto the interesting questions!